Tzeak/Looma/Controller/README.md

 ### Controller folder
-This is the folder that contains the logic that connects the front-end to the back-end
+This is the folder that contains load.js
+Load.js is designed to be a controller library.
+JS files in the FrontEnd will use its functions to retrieve data from PHP if necessary.